MeetinaXD/sse-client-web/README.md

 ## Why?

-Unlike normal HTTP request, `SSE(Server Sent Events)` doesn't have many library to use.
+Compared to normal HTTP request, there are fewer libraries available for SSE (Server Sent Events).

-As an `axios` user, I'm looking for a way to use SSE like I did in axios.
+As an `axios` user, I'm looking for a way to use SSE as I did with axios.

 This package makes your work slightly easier.